vyuh/heroku-buildpack-tlmgr/README.md

 # Customizable TeX Live Environment in Heroku

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for installing `texlive plain` on heroku.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for installing Texlive [`scheme-minimal`](https://tug.org/texlive/doc/texlive-en/texlive-en.html#x1-250003.2.2) on heroku.

 This buildpack is useless if used alone.
 See https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app